Zero-sum thinking: Resource entitlement beliefs

 Another proximate cause of zero-sum thinking is the belief that one (or one's group) is entitled to a certain share of a resource.
 An extreme case is the belief that one is entitled to all of a resource that exists, implying that any gains by another is one's own loss.
 Less extreme is the belief that one (or one's group) is superior and therefore entitled to more than others.
-For example, perceptions of zero-sum group competition have been associated with the Dominance sub-scale of the social dominance orientation personality trait, which itself has been characterized as a zero-sum worldview ("a view of human existence as zero-sum," p.
-999).
+For example, perceptions of zero-sum group competition have been associated with the Dominance sub-scale of the social dominance orientation personality trait, which itself has been characterized as a zero-sum worldview ("a view of human existence as zero-sum").
 Individuals who practice monogamy have also been found to think about love in consensually nonmonogamous relationships as zero-sum, and it was suggested that this might be because they believe that individuals in romantic relationships have an entitlement to their partner's love.